erossini/BlazorCopyToClipboard/README.md

 - [DataTable for Blazor](https://www.puresourcecode.com/dotnet/net-core/datatable-component-for-blazor/): DataTable component for Blazor WebAssembly and Blazor Server
 - [Markdown editor for Blazor](https://www.puresourcecode.com/dotnet/blazor/markdown-editor-with-blazor/): This is a Markdown Editor for use in Blazor.
 It contains a live preview as well as an embeded help guide for users.
 - [Modal dialog for Blazor](https://www.puresourcecode.com/dotnet/blazor/modal-dialog-component-for-blazor/): Simple Modal Dialog for Blazor WebAssembly
 - [PSC.Extensions](https://www.puresourcecode.com/dotnet/net-core/a-lot-of-functions-for-net5/): A lot of functions for .NET6 in a NuGet package that you can download for free.
-We collected in this package functions for everyday work to help you with claim, strings, enums, date and time, expressions…
+We collected in this package functions for everyday work to help you with claim, strings, enums, date and time, expressionsâ€¦
 - [Quill for Blazor](https://www.puresourcecode.com/dotnet/blazor/create-a-blazor-component-for-quill/): Quill Component is a custom reusable control that allows us to easily consume Quill and place multiple instances of it on a single page in our Blazor application
 - [Segment for Blazor](https://www.puresourcecode.com/dotnet/blazor/segment-control-for-blazor/): This is a Segment component for Blazor Web Assembly and Blazor Server
 - [Tabs for Blazor](https://www.puresourcecode.com/dotnet/blazor/tabs-control-for-blazor/): This is a Tabs component for Blazor Web Assembly and Blazor Server